riyajaiswal25/LetsGrowMoreTasks/README.md

-# Iris-ML
+# LetsGrowMoreTasks
-This is a simple Machine Learning code made using streamlit
+This is a repository which contains all the tasks that I completed during my internship tenure as Data Science intern in LetsGrowMore.